coralogix/cloudformation-coralogix-aws/aws-integrations/ecs-fargate/README.md

 # ECS Fargate APM integrations

-## ECS Fargate Logs
-Logs are collected using a sidecar deployment of [aws-for-fluent-bit](https://github.com/aws/aws-for-fluent-bit) as a firelens log_router.

-Details of this integration can be found [here](https://github.com/coralogix/telemetry-shippers/tree/master/logs/fluent-bit/ecs-fargate)
+## Note: This ECS Fargate integration used to require the use of fluentbit logrouter for logs processing.
+This version does everything within OTEL.

-## ECS Fargate Traces and Metrics
+## ECS Fargate Logs, Metrics and Traces
-Traces and Metrics are collected using Opentelemetry Collector Contrib.
+Logs, Metrics and Traces are collected using Opentelemetry Collector Contrib.

 Details of this integration can be found [here](https://github.com/coralogix/telemetry-shippers/blob/master/otel-ecs-fargate/README.md)